Skip to main content

 Cat lying on its back playing with a purple toy

 Investigating new objects (with his paws) is also fun for your cat.
-If you’ve brought home something new, like a new candle, your cat will quickly identify the change in his environment and want to investigate.
+If you’ve brought home something new, like an unfamiliar candle, your cat will quickly identify the change in his environment and want to investigate.
 The same is true if you rearrange a room or clean up and make the home feel different.
 Your observant feline will probably be eager to explore, which could be a hands-on experience.

 Sometimes, a cat will become particularly fascinated with an object — even something as simple as a pencil!
 He might touch it initially to check it out, but then when it rolls and makes an intriguing sound, that pencil looks and sounds more like a cat toy.
-Before you know it, he’s batting it around for the sheer joy of it, but all you see is the chaos it’s creating.
+Before you know it, he’s batting it around for the sheer joy of it, but all you see is the nightmare cleanup it’s creating.

 Cat climbing up onto a picnic table filled with food